divineniiquaye/flight-routing/README.md

 $router->get('/user/profile', 'UserController@profile')->setName('profile');
 ```

-### Generating URLs To Named Routes
+## Generating URLs To Named Routes

+URL generator tries to keep the URL as short as possible (while unique), so what can be omitted is not used.
+The behavior of generating urls from route depends on the respective parameters sequence given.

-Once you have assigned a name to a given route, you may use the route's name when generating URLs or redirects via the global `url` helper-function (see helpers section):
+Once you have assigned a name to a given route, you may use the route's name, its parameters and maybe add query, when generating URLs:

 ```php
 // Generating URLs...